korporationcl/korporation.cl.github.io/books/design_of_the_unix_operating_system/chapter_01/README.md

 [adaptation from Bach's book](http://homepages.uc.edu/~thoman)

-Program such as vim, ping, shell are shown in the outer layer, interact with the kernel through  a defined set of `system calls`.
+Program such as `vi`, `emacs` and `bash` shell are shown in the outer layer, interact with the kernel through  a defined set of `system calls`.
 The system call instruct the kernel to do operations on behalf of the user process.

-Private user programs may run on the system too, describes as `a.out`, as in the standard output for a C compiled (C Compiler or cc).
+Private user programs may run on the system too, described as `a.out`, as in the standard output for a C compiled (C Compiler or cc).

 An standard C program invokes a C preprocessor, two-pass compiler, assembler, and loader (link-editor).